Aviahelm/Wyrda/content/Players/Kerrick/Kerrick.md

 Zachariah and Kerrick had never been allies.
 Their respect for one another was like steel: cold, tempered, and prone to sparks.
 The King had always known Kerrick harbored feelings for Gwendolyn, which only deepened their unspoken rivalry.
 Yet, in a twisted act of trust, Zachariah entrusted **only Kerrick** with this sacred task.
 Perhaps because of his devotion.
 Perhaps to test him.

-Kerrick’s search led him to[[The Mere Quest| Mere]], thieves, and whispered deaths.
+Kerrick’s search led him to [[Mere]] —a city of shadows, thieves, and whispered deaths.
 His presence there turned heads, but none dared challenge the Dragon Slayer.

 Two days into his stay, fate kicked down the tavern doors—literally—in the form of a ragtag band of adventurers.
 Among them was [[Tarvo]], a wild-born ranger raised by the forests and beasts.
 Gruff and instinctive, Tarvo seemed like any other mercenary… until a series of clues—bloodlines, scars, and a mother’s letter—revealed the truth: **Tarvo was the lost prince.
 The son of Gwendolyn.**

 United by fate, the group turned their eyes to Mere’s corrupt mayor, **Mikhail**, who had been trafficking his own people and once imprisoned Gwendolyn herself.
-The Mayor’s ledgers told a grim tale—of a mother forced to flee during **The Red Raids**, a dark chapter in Mere’s history.
+The Mayor’s ledgers told a grim tale—of a mother forced to flee during [[The Red Raids]], a dark chapter in Mere’s history.
 To save her child, she had abandoned Tarvo and vanished into the night.

 Her last known destination: **Waterdeep**.